Improving the charity market in Australia: let the data speak

 Increasingly, the Commission may generate a great deal of its intelligence on risks in the sector.

 When we find disconcerting trends, we would alert classes of charity.
 This would be less resource intensive and proactive, identifying problems before they hit.

 Finally, seeding debate with simple questions such as: ‘has your grant-making charity attempted to measure the impact of programs it funds?’ and, ‘If so, has the board informed members and donors of the measures?’ should spark debate in the broader community.

 In some ways the charity sector is a sleeping giant.
 With data, gathered by law, I aim to wake it and let it produce more charitable works.

-The Hon Dr Gary Johns, ACNC Commissioner, speaking at the 6th Annual Not for Profits & Charities Regulatory Conference, May 2018, in Melbourne.
+The Hon Dr Gary Johns, ACNC Commissioner, speaking at the CPA Australia NFP Conference, March 2018, in Melbourne

 - 2 Hope Consulting.
 2012, Money for Good, page 16.